Justin-Colon/microsoft-azure/README.md

 <img src="https://github.com/Justin-Colon/microsoft-azure/blob/025cf374a8347de9f804e48843783efd72fa6cf6/Virtual%20Machine%20Tutorial/VM%201%20.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 The home page of microsoft azure is where the magic happens.
-This is where you can create anything based off your needs like storagnge accounts, resource groups, vm's, etc.
+This is where you can create anything based off your needs like storage accounts, resource groups, vm's, etc.
 </p>
 <br />